BCLab-UNM/MARIAM/src/arm_controller/README.md

 - use_joy:= true, false

 ## Publisher nodes
-This package has a few nodes that can be ran to publish data periodically.
+This package has a few nodes that can be used to publish data periodically.
 The current nodes are
 - `pose_publisher`
 - `ellipse_publisher`
 - `force_publisher`
 - `virtual_pose_publisher`

 Each one has the following optional parameters that can be specified before running the node:
-- delay: the amount of time to wait, in seconds, before starting to publish data.
+- `delay`: the amount of time to wait, in seconds, before starting to publish data.
-- frequency: the time interval for publishing data.
+- `frequency`: the time interval for publishing data.
 For example, if the frequency is 0.002, then the force publisher will publish a fake force reading every 0.002 seconds.
-- max_ticks: the number of times data will be published before it is modified.
+- `max_ticks`: the number of times data will be published before it is modified.
 For example, if max_ticks=500 was set for the force publisher, then after publishing a value 500 times, the value is incremented or set back to zero.

 NOTE: delay and frequency need to be specified as floating point values.
 For example, use 1.0 instead of 1.